Resetting the Table: Cambodian Cooking

 The most important—and time-consuming—component of the dish is the kreung, a paste made of pounded herbs and other aromatics.
 There are countless kreungs used in Cambodian cooking, calling on different mixtures of ingredients.
 This particular one is flavored with a fragrant combination of lemongrass, galangal, fresh turmeric, and plenty of makrut lime leaves.
 The resulting paste colors the chicken a brilliant yellow and yields a powerfully flavorful dish that's ready in less than 30 minutes.

-- One 3-inch piece fermented mudfish (35g), cut in half, divided (optional; see note)
+One 3-inch piece fermented mudfish (35g), cut in half, divided (optional; see notes)

 For the Kreung: Using a large granite mortar and pestle, combine lemongrass, galangal, turmeric, and makrut lime leaves and grind to a smooth but slightly fibrous paste.
 These are the toughest, most fibrous ingredients in the paste, so it will take 5 to 10 minutes for the paste to form.
 Once the paste has formed, add shallot and garlic and pound again to smash them into the paste, another 3 to 5 minutes longer.
 Add basil to the mortar and pound until it is fully incorporated into the paste.